ocommaj/ocommaj/README.md

-Striving to build cool stuff well.
+Striving to build useful stuff well.

 Curious to know more about every layer of the network stack and the movement of bits therein.